UniMath/agda-unimath/src/synthetic-homotopy-theory/acyclic-types.lagda.md

   (ac : is-acyclic (type-Pointed-Type (Ω A))) where

+  is-contr-pointed-endomaps-loop-space-is-acyclic-loop-space :
-  is-contr-pointed-endomaps-acyclic-loop-space : is-contr (Ω A →∗ Ω A) is-contr-pointed-endomaps-acyclic-loop-space =
+    is-contr (Ω A →∗ Ω A)
+  is-contr-pointed-endomaps-loop-space-is-acyclic-loop-space =
     is-contr-equiv
       ( suspension-Pointed-Type (Ω A) →∗ A)
       ( inv-equiv (equiv-transpose-suspension-loop-adjunction (Ω A) A))